vijaypatha/ai-nudge/spec.md

 - **Flexible Core Engine for Any Business:** The underlying architecture (`Event -> Audience -> Campaign`) is abstract.
 By plugging in different integrations (MLS, EHS, POS), we can serve any small business vertical.

+- **Unified AI Experience:** Content recommendations are integrated into the AI suggestions system, not as a separate feature.
+This follows the "Perceive -> Reason -> Act -> Learn" framework where content resources are part of the Perceive layer that feeds into AI reasoning.

 ### **3. The Core Product Loop**

 This is the fundamental engine of the application: